bufbuild-ru/docs/docs/bsr/quickstart/index.md

 {}
 ```

-All's well—you've made a common module that other teams can use, and refactored your code to use it too.
+All's well — you've made a common module that other teams can use, and refactored your code to use it too.
 Next, you'll walk through how it can be integrated using generated SDKs.

 ## Use generated SDKs